marklogic-community/marklogic-healthcare-starter-kit/README.md

 ### Data Hub Central and ml-gradle

 Data Hub Central (DHC) can be used to modify entities, run ingest and curation steps, explore content, and monitor jobs.
-Please note that when making changes using DHC, changes are not propagated to the local project directory.
+Please note that when making changes using DHC, they are not propagated to the local project directory.
 You can run `./gradlew hubPullChanges` to download the changes made in DHC and write them to your local project directory.

-> WARNING: `./gradlew hubPullChanges` will overwrite any local changes you have made that were not pushed to the database using `./gradlew hubDeployUserArtifacts`
+> `./gradlew hubPullChanges` will overwrite any local changes you have made that were not pushed to the database using `./gradlew hubDeployUserArtifacts`

 ### Deployment best practices and caveats: